sephtecs/hello-world/README.md

 # hello-world

-A journey of a thousand miles
+It is said that a journey of a thousand miles begins with a single step; I like carne asada, cheesy burritos.